Watchmaker Glossary

 Incabloc

-Most frequently used form of shock absorber in motors today.
+Form of shock absorber most frequently used in motors today.

 Invar

-Iron-nickel alloy which, having a very low coefficient of expansion, does not change length according to temperature variations.
-It is used for the stems of precision pendulums...
+Iron-nickel alloy which, having a very low coefficient of expansion, does not change in length following temperature variations.
+It is used for the rods of precision pendulums...

 Isochronous

 Which occurs at equal time intervals.
-The oscillations of a pendulum or a balance-spring are isochronous when their duration is independent of the amplitude.
+The oscillations of a pendulum or a sprung balance are isochronous when their duration is independent of the amplitude.

 Jacquemart